 A reference to a custom agreement about how the resources are used that was followed when the resource was constructed, and which must be understood when processing the content.

 Asserting this rule set restricts the content to be only understood by a limited set of trading partners.
 This inherently limits the usefulness of the data in the long term, and should be avoided where possible.
-However the existing health eco-system is highly fractured, and not yet ready to define, collect, and exchange data in a generally exchangeable sense.
+However, the existing health eco-system is highly fractured, and not yet ready to define, collect, and exchange data in a generally exchangeable sense.

 Note that resources are almost always constructed following some custom agreement.
 Best practice is that such agreements make all knowledge about the content of the resource explicit; if custom agreements do this, and declare their extensions as required, then it is not necessary to understand the agreement when processing the resource content.